OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-18.md

 ## Luke 18:32

-He will be handed over to the Gentiles.
-They will mock Him, insult Him, and spit on Him;
+He will be delivered to the Gentiles.
+They will mock Him, treat Him with contempt, and spit on Him;

 ## Luke 18:33